 achieving high sensitivity.
 Moreover, it uses the very first pixel specifically developed

-for surveillance use in a back-illuminated structure.
+for security use in a back-illuminated structure.

 Sony is introducing SNR1s [lx] as an index used to quantitatively evaluate picture quality at low illumination.
 SNR1s [lx] is a proprietary index advocated by Sony, and is limited to CMOS image sensors for security camera applications.